uw-loci/EBEAM_webmonitor/Log_File_Manipulation_Prototype/README_singlefile.md

 ## Limitations

 - **Single File**: Monitors one Google Drive file at a time
+- **File Selection**: When using folder ID, the file is selected once on startup.
+If a new file becomes the latest, restart the script to switch to it
 - **Read-Only**: Only downloads/syncs - does not upload changes
 - **No Conflict Resolution**: Assumes Google Drive is the source of truth
 - **Memory**: For very large files, ensure sufficient memory for buffering
+- **Folder Contents**: Only files (not subfolders) are considered when finding the latest file

 ## Performance